Will counselling, CBT or psychotherapy work for me?

 It is possible that because some areas of our lives are going well, we feel that our worries are not important enough to ask for help with.
 Sometimes this can reflect the deeper issue of thinking that we ourselves are not important enough to invest in, or to take up another’s time and attention.
 If you feel worried, or sad, or cannot seem to resolve an aspect of your life which troubles you, these are problems which are worth addressing, in order to live life more as you wish to.

-What if I’ve tried counselling before?
+What if I’ve tried counselling, CBT or psychotherapy before?

-Counselling offers you the space to talk about what you need to.
+Counselling and CBT offers you the space to talk about what you need to.
 Some people wish to focus on current situations or recent life events.
 For others, it may be helpful to revisit a past event if it continues to affect the present.
 If you feel you are stuck in repeating patterns of behaviour or relationships, it can be useful to look at how these might have arisen.

 Is there a waiting room?

-Yes, there is a comfortable waiting area.
+Yes, there is a comfortable waiting area for appointments after 830am and before 1730hrs.

-Do you offer telephone or online counselling?
+Do you offer telephone or online counselling or CBT ?

 What is Cognitive Behavioural Therapy (CBT)?